corticph/corti-sdk-javascript/AUTHENTICATION.md

         }

         // Refresh tokens using CortiAuth
-        // Note: For PKCE flow, you may need to store clientId on the server const refreshResponse = await auth.refreshToken({
+        const refreshResponse = await auth.refreshToken({
             clientId: "YOUR_CLIENT_ID",
-            clientSecret: "YOUR_CLIENT_SECRET", // Needed for refresh
             refreshToken: refreshToken,
         });

         res.json(refreshResponse);
     } catch (error) {
         console.error('Failed to refresh tokens:', error);
         res.status(500).json({ error: 'Token refresh failed' });